ClaudioCeppi83/maridaje_pro/README.md

     *   **Responsive Design**: Optimized for mobile (up to 6.7 inches), tablets (up to 12 inches), and desktops, ensuring a seamless experience across devices.
 -   **Interactive Elements**:
     *   **Elegant Autofocus**: Input fields illuminate with a subtle gradient on focus.
-    *   **Animated Loading State**: A minimalist animated wine glass icon and updated text ("Buscando el maridaje perfecto...") during AI processing.
+    *   **Animated Loading State**: Uses a Lottie animation for a smooth, scalable loading indicator.
     *   **Dynamic Result Transition**: Wine recommendations appear with a smooth vertical "reveal" animation.
 -   **Simple & Intuitive Interface**: A clean and easy-to-use form to enter your dish details.
 -   **Instant Results**: Get wine recommendations in seconds.